 Welcome from the Associate Director, Training Services

-Thank you for your interest in the Doctoral Internship in Health Service Psychology at Counseling and Psychological Services (CAPS).
-We are very pleased to announce that we have transitioned from a part-time two-year internship to a full-time one-year internship, and are currently accepting applications.
+Thank you for your interest in the Doctoral Internship in Health Service Psychology at Counseling and Psychological Services (CAPS) at George Mason University!

 Associate Director, Training Services